 There was of course more, including allegations that GPB Capital was a Ponzi-like scheme alleged in pending litigation in Nassau County, New York.

 Now, the latest setback.
-In recently filed litigation pending in Norfolk, Massachusetts, there are allegations that GPB engaged in a massive securities fraud using money from investors to prop up performance of auto dealerships that it owns to finance payments to other investors.
+In recently filed litigation pending in Norfolk, Massachusetts, there are allegations that GPB engaged in a massive securities fraud using money from investors to prop up the performance of auto dealerships that it owns to finance payments to other investors.

 Other allegations of misconduct emanating from that pending litigation include purported fabrication of revenue through the use of fictitious contracts, self-dealing transactions on the part of principals at GPB and undisclosed related party transactions.
 The allegations also suggest that the intent was to make it appear to investors that profits from the automotive investments were higher than they actually were and also to purportedly misappropriate investor funds for personal use.

-While GPB has indicated that it denies the allegations and GPB is defending the pending litigation, there is still no explanation being offered for why the $1.8 billion in capital (raised by thousands of unsuspecting main street investors) has declined so significantly and exactly why the auditor resigned last year (not to mention why financials from 2015 and 2016 had to be retracted).
+While GPB has indicated that it denies the allegations and GPB is defending the pending litigation, there is still no explanation being offered for why the $1.8 billion in the capital (raised by thousands of unsuspecting main street investors) has declined so significantly and exactly why the auditor resigned last year (not to mention why financials from 2015 and 2016 had to be retracted).